canalplus/rx-player/doc/api/Player_Errors.md

     make sense here.

-  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).
+  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (if it had DRM-related protection).
 If `false`, it cannot.
 If `undefined` or not set, it is unknown if it can or cannot be deciphered.

 ##### For text tracks